CiceFemboy/esp-final-cice/README.md

 to fix this issue you will need to modify manually the "._pth" file and append (add it at the end of the file) the required libraries paths so the python interpreter will recognize ad be able to import the pip module and use pip.

-Insert the library paths after "#import site" inside the "python313._pth" file : insert the following string
+Insert the library paths after "#import site" inside the "python313._pth" file

->>
+insert the following string :

-Lib
+>>Lib
-Lib\site-packages
+>>Lib\site-packages

 2. Scripts does not exists